Identifying multi-compartment Hodgkin-Huxley models with high-density extracellular voltage recordings: Validation on simple morphologies

-We first validated our method on simple synthetic neuron morphologies.
-We considered a single-compartment neuron equipped with sodium and potassium Hodgkin–Huxley channels.
-The detailed experimental setup is provided in Appendix \ref{Appendix: single}.
+We first validated our method on a simple synthetic neuron: a 10-compartment branch with sodium and potassium HH channels (Appendix~\ref{Appendix: single}).
 We initially assumed that the biophysical model was correctly specified and that the dynamics were fully deterministic.
-The extracellular probe had a single recording site placed $10 \mu\mathrm{m}$ from the neuron, and the cell was stimulated with constant current injection.
-Our goal was to infer the maximum conductances, assuming the cell’s position was known.
-We simulated 40 extracellular voltage recordings corrupted by Gaussian noise with a standard deviation of $3\mu\mathrm{V}$, reflecting a high signal-to-noise scenario.
-Maximum conductances were initialized uniformly within biologically plausible ranges.
-EKF-based inference accurately recovered the true parameters across multiple random seeds, with low variance and negligible bias~(\cref{proof_of_concept}A), supporting the validity of our approach.
+We stimulated the cell with constant current and recorded extracellular voltages from a single electrode placed $5\,\mu\mathrm{m}$ from the soma.
+The goal was to infer maximum conductances assuming that the cell's position was known.
+We simulated 40 recordings corrupted by Gaussian noise ($\sigma=1\,\mu\mathrm{V}$) and initialized conductances within biologically plausible ranges.
+EKF-based inference accurately recovered the true parameters across random seeds, with negligible bias and variance~(\cref{proof_of_concept}A), supporting the validity of our approach.

 Next, we assessed the effect of observation noise.
 Neuropixels Ultra probes exhibit RMS noise levels around $7.4\mu\mathrm{V}$ in saline and approximately $9.4\mu\mathrm{V}$ \textit{in vivo} \citep{ye2024ultra}.
 Moreover, in practice we expect voltage traces to be corrupted by currents from other nearby neurons, which our model treats as noise as well.
-Fixing the cell–probe distance at $10\mu\mathrm{m}$, we simulated 40 noisy EAPs at three increasing noise levels, ranging from $3\mu V$ to $30\mu V$.
+Fixing the cell–probe distance at $5\mu\mathrm{m}$, we simulated 40 noisy EAPs at three increasing noise levels, ranging from $1\mu V$ to $30\mu V$.
 As expected, we found that higher noise leads to higher variance in the parameter estimates~(\cref{proof_of_concept}B).
-Nevertheless, estimates remained near the ground truth even at $30\mu\mathrm{V}$ RMS, which represents a challenging, high-noise regime (\cref{fig:poc_eap}).
+Nevertheless, estimates remained very close to the ground truth even at $30\mu\mathrm{V}$ RMS, which represents a challenging, high-noise regime (\cref{fig:poc_eap}).

 We also examined the effect of increasing the distance between the cell and the recording site.
 Since extracellular voltage scales proportionally with $1/r$, the signal-to-noise ratio declined with distance.
 In line with this intuition, we found that larger distance between cell and recording site leads to higher variance in the estimate of membrane conductances (\cref{fig:poc_cond}B).